stephaniejue/100-days-of-code/log.md

 **Thoughts** I had a lot of issues after opening my Apts app yesterday.
 I wanted to clean it up to send over to a potential internship.
 I ended up doing a lot of little bug fixes to get the maps and authentication apis working, Foundation, and S3 working on my dev environemnt.
 Its still not in as good of shape as I would hope, but it's live for now.
 I need to work on the search feature and admin pages, and figure out more functionality to add to it.

 **Link(s) to work**: [Apartments App Github](https://github.com/stephaniejue/apartments_app), [Apartments App Heroku](https://nameless-headland-26041.herokuapp.com/apartments)

+### Day 21-25: Monday, January 23, 2017 - Friday, January 27, 2017

+**Week's Progress**: Apartments App

+**Thoughts** This week we got a ton done on the apartments app.
+I've been so busy I forgot to log.
+Some of the major things I implemented are the waitlist functionality, user roles, media share buttons, and cause tags.
+Along with that I created tests for each and helped in resolving testing issues.
+The app is looking great!
+Finishing up next week before demo night.

+**Link(s) to work**: [VolunteerUP Github](https://github.com/stephaniejue/VolunteerUP)